yii-podium/yii2-api/docs/en/log.md

 #### builderConfig

 Builder service.
 Expects an instance of [LogBuilderInterface](https://github.com/yii-podium/yii2-api/blob/master/src/Interfaces/LogBuilderInterface.php) or component's ID or configuration array that can be resolved as the above.
-Default: `Podium\Api\Services\Logger\LoggerBuilder`.
+Default: `Podium\Api\Services\Logger\LogBuilder`.

 #### removerConfig

 Remover service.
 Expects an instance of [RemoverInterface](https://github.com/yii-podium/yii2-api/blob/master/src/Interfaces/RemoverInterface.php) or component's ID or configuration array that can be resolved as the above.
-Default: `Podium\Api\Services\Logger\LoggerRemover`.
+Default: `Podium\Api\Services\Logger\LogRemover`.

 #### repositoryConfig